zoltancsaszi/liferay-docs/develop/new-articles/Chapter-1-Preface.markdown

 or JavaServer&trade; Faces extension developers who want to ensure that their extension can run in a portlet (bridge) environment.

-The specification is not a user’s guide for developing portlets using JavaServer&trade; Faces and is not intended to be used as such.
+The specification is not a user's guide for developing portlets using JavaServer&trade; Faces and is not intended to be used as such.
 As it focuses on the behavioral details of the bridge, it is primarily oriented towards bridge implementors.
 Portlet developers or JSF developers who want quick access to the